MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/data-model-analytics-service.md

 |Teams | All teams defined for the project (To add a team, see [Add teams](../../organizations/settings/add-teams.md)) |
 |Users | User information - used to expand or filter various work item properties (e.g. Assigned To, Created By)|
 |WorkItems | The current state of work items|
-|WorkItemLinks | The links between work items (e.g. child, parent, related) - includes history of links - hyperlinks not included
+|WorkItemLinks | The links between work items (e.g. child, parent, related) - includes only latest revision of links (no history) - hyperlinks not included
 |WorkItemRevisions | All historic work item revisions, including the current revision - does not include deleted work items|
 |WorkItemSnapshot | (Composite) The state of each work item on each calendar date - used for trend reporting|
 |WorkItemBoardSnapshot | (Composite) The state of each work item on each calendar date, including Kanban board location - used for trend reporting|